11 Beautiful Vines With Purple Flowers

 The clematis flower is a purple flowered vine that is very popular.

-The purple flowering vine Clematis has star-shaped blossoms that usually flower at the height of summer.
-The Clematis uses tendrils to climb any available surface, such as metal fences, trellises, walls, or even poles.
+The purple-flowering clematis vine features star-shaped blossoms that typically bloom in the height of summer.
+Using tendrils to climb, clematis can scale metal fences, trellises, walls, or even poles with ease.

 Dutchman’s Pipe